Message From Country Director

-It is my great pleasure to work with Netherland Leprosy Relief Nepal (NLR Nepal) since the last two decades.
-NLR started working in Nepal since 1979 and the organization underwent through various strategic phases before stepping towards the portfolio of disability inclusive development from a purely leprosy focussed organization.
+It is my great pleasure to work with NLR Nepal since the last 7 years including in leading role of the Nepal office from 1st March 2018.
+Since its establishment in 1977 NLR Nepal underwent through various strategic phases of health sector support before stepping towards the portfolio of disability-inclusive development from a leprosy focused organization.

 We are in stage of enthusiasm with the establishment of NLR Alliance evolving from NLR working with branch offices in five countries including Nepal which will operate on the basis of multi-faced collaboration between members sharing the history, skills and expertise to fight against leprosy.
 Board involvement has been increased and better understanding of the project, effective guidance and advise has been provided to CEO and other staffs.
 The Chair is participating in “Council of Chairs” meeting and is also guiding IF related activities.
 The NLR Nepal promotional activities needs to be focused keeping the Institutional Fundraising as top priority and some positive indication has already been observed.

 Like previous year our main activity targets were directed towards innovative approaches both in leprosy control and disabilities inclusive development.
 To support the Leprosy Control Program, SDR-PEP remained the major focus also in 2021 along with an additional SDR-PEP demonstration project that runs in other five provinces of Nepal.
 Our target for this SDR-PEP intervention in 28 districts including 5 additional districts out of NLR working area.
 The LPEP piloting has been wrapped up in December 2018 and the dissemination was done in early 2019 in presence of Government high officials, international experts and supporters and further study to see the its impact has been planned in 2022.